gilmore-lab/protocols/Applying_EEG_Nets_and_Minimizing_Impedances.md

-Procedure for Applying EEG Nets and Minimizing Impedances
+# Procedure for Applying EEG Nets and Minimizing Impedances

-1. Power up all computers and have the investigator log on to the Mac and PC using their user name and password.

-2. Before the subject arrives run calibration on the amplifiers.
-(Gains and Zeros)
-  i.
-The calibration arm should not be plugged into the amplifier ii.
-If any electrodes appear to run outside of the green shaded area, make sure that a net is **NOT** plugged into the amplifier.

-3. Make sure hands are clean and cut free.
+1. Make sure hands are clean and cut free.
 Remove all watches and jewelry, etc., from your hands.
 Put on sterile gloves.
 You must be wearing gloves before touching the participant.

-4. Check with the subject to ensure the following:
+2. Check with the subject to ensure the following:
   a.
 Hair must be clean and free of any hair products, including no-rinse conditioners, non permanent hair dye, hair extensions that cannot be removed.
 In addition individuals with cornrows or dreadlocks may not participate.
   b.
 It is preferred that participants wear glasses instead of contacts.
 If they wear glasses, be sure that they take them off for the net placement procedure.
 The glasses may be put back on after net placement is complete.
   c.
 Have the subject wash their face in 120A and remove all facial jewelry, including earrings, before having the net applied.

+## Head Measurement procedure
-5. Measure subject’s head:
+### Measure subject’s head:
-  a.
-Put the measuring tape around the head starting and ending at the glabella (brow ridge between the eyebrows), running the tape over the inion (occipital protuberance at the back of the head).
+  - Put the measuring tape around the head starting and ending at the glabella (brow ridge between the eyebrows), running the tape over the inion (occipital protuberance at the back of the head).
+Always measure in cm.
   Make sure to mark down which net you are using in the net log.
-Since there are multiple nets for all sizes, please check the net logs BEFORE choosing a net to ensure that all nets are used evenly (i.e. don’t use the same medium net that was used yesterday unless all of the medium nets were used).
+Since there are multiple nets for all sizes, please check the net logs **BEFORE** choosing a net to ensure that all nets are used evenly (i.e. don’t use the same medium net that was used yesterday unless all of the medium nets were used).
   b.
 Soak the net in fresh electrolyte solution for 5 minutes while you take the rest of the measurements.

 6. Find and mark the central point on the subject’s scalp: